 logger.info(f"--- Step {step + 1} ---")

-# LLM decision on thought and action
+# LLM decision on thinking and action

 llm_response = self._call_llm(messages)